 Kota Doriya Sarees

-There is lot of information about the Kota Doriya – Blog
+There is a lot of information about the Kota Doriya – Blog

-Some information about kota doriya sarees and it’s manufacturing.about the kota doriya – Blog .
+Some information about Kota Doria sarees and their manufacturing. about the Kota Doria – Blog.
 Kota Doria (also spelled as Kota Dori) is a unique blend of cotton and silk in a square check pattern.
 The silk provides the shine while the cotton provides strength to the fabric.
-The name Kota Doria is taken from it place of origin, Kota in Rajasthan, India.
+The name Kota Doria is taken from its place of origin, Kota in Rajasthan, India.

-The checked pattern is termed as ‘khat’, and is one of the distinguishing feature of the Kota Doria fabric.
-Kota Doria is a very fine weave and weigh very less.
-Sarees Salwar Kameez, Lehengas and Home furnishings are some popular uses of the fabric. we are uploading videos of our products on youtube.
+The checked pattern is termed as ‘khat’, and is one of the distinguishing features of the Kota Doria fabric.
+Kota Doria is a very fine weave and weighs very little.
+Sarees Salwar Kameez, Lehengas, and Home furnishings are some popular uses of the fabric. we are uploading videos of our products on youtube.

 Faces Behind the Fabric

 The ‘Ansari’ community of the Hadauti region is largely known for practicing this craft apart from several other villages in southern Rajasthan like Bundi and Baran districts.
 The weavers are mostly of the Muslim community.
 With machine work taking over drastically, there has been a considerable downfall in the number of handlooms with which this fabric is woven.
 This has become the plight of many of these craftsmen who currently are struggling to make ends meet despite their mastery over this intricate and dexterous craft.
 Moreover, there is a lot of replication of the fabric being made which deludes the buyer into buying inauthentic material.
 However, the central government of Rajasthan has now come up with a system where a stamp would be printed on the authentic Kota Doria products which will be a clear mark of authenticity.